-Students are expected to not place themselves in situations or environments where they could be implicated as violating the Extra-Curricular Rules and Regulations Handbook.
+Students are expected to not place themselves in situations or environments where they could be implicated as violating the Co-Curricular Rules and Regulations Handbook.
 For example, students have been implicated in violations via pictures, videos, texting, Facebook postings, and other social networking sites.
-Students who attend drinking parties or who engage in code violations and are then captured in video, in photos, or have their images posted on social networking sites, may be subject to consequences as describe in this Extra-Curricular Rules and Regulations Handbook.
+Students who attend drinking parties or who engage in code violations and are then captured in video, in photos, or have their images posted on social networking sites, may be subject to consequences as described in this Co-Curricular Rules and Regulations Handbook.

-It is the intent of Sun Prairie High School to provide leadership, education and protecting of students from the dangers involved with some Internet sites and to maintain the positive aspects of an education-based athletic program.
+It is the intent of Sun Prairie Area School District to provide leadership, education and protection of students from the dangers involved with some Internet sites and to maintain the positive aspects of an education-based athletic program.